Turkey violence: How dangerous is Turkey's instability?

 But Kurdish militants have been behind a string of bombings since a ceasefire collapsed in July 2015:

 - The TAK (Kurdistan Freedom Hawks) killed seven police and five civilians when it blew up a bus carrying riot police in Istanbul in June

-- Kurdish militant group TAK said it was behind the 13 March suicide car bombing, which killed 35 people at a transport hub close to Turkey's justice ministry and the prime minister's office
+- The Kurdistan Freedom Hawks group said it was behind a 13 March suicide car bombing, which killed 35 people at a transport hub close to Turkey's justice ministry and the prime minister's office

-Until now, the bloodshed was largely confined to the mainly Kurdish areas of the east and south-east, where the Turkish military has battled the militant Kurdistan Workers' Party (PKK) for decades.
+Until recently, the bloodshed was largely confined to the mainly Kurdish areas of the east and south-east, where the Turkish military has battled the militant Kurdistan Workers' Party (PKK) for decades.